ESO’s Very Large Telescope has revealed a previously unknown way to fuel supermassive black holes.

 “This strong link between ram pressure stripping and active black holes was not predicted and has never been reported before,” said team leader Bianca Poggianti from the INAF-Astronomical Observatory of Padova in Italy.
 “It seems that the central black hole is being fed because some of the gas, rather than being removed, reaches the galaxy center.”

-A long-standing question is why only a small fraction of supermassive black holes at the centres of galaxies are active.
+A long-standing question is why only a small fraction of supermassive black holes at the centers of galaxies are active.
 Supermassive black holes are present in almost all galaxies, so why are only a few accreting matter and shining brightly?
 These results reveal a previously unknown mechanism by which the black holes can be fed.

-Yara Jaffé, an ESO fellow who contributed to the paper explains the significance: “These MUSE observations suggest a novel mechanism for gas to be funnelled towards the black hole’s neighbourhood.
+Yara Jaffé, an ESO fellow who contributed to the paper explains the significance: “These MUSE observations suggest a novel mechanism for gas to be funnelled towards the black hole’s neighborhood.
 This result is important because it provides a new piece in the puzzle of the poorly understood connections between supermassive black holes and their host galaxies.”

 The current observations are part of a much more extensive study of many more jellyfish galaxies that is currently in progress.

-This visualisation shows a jellyfish galaxy in the three-dimensional view of the MUSE instrument on ESO’s Very Large Telescope.
+This visualization shows a jellyfish galaxy in the three-dimensional view of the MUSE instrument on ESO’s Very Large Telescope.
 This combines the normal two-dimensional view with the third dimension of wavelength.
 This galaxy has undergone jam pressure stripping as it moves rapidly into the hot gas in a galaxy cluster, and streamers of gas and young stars are trailing behind it.
 These show up as the tentacles extending away from the galaxy as they have different velocities.

 “This survey, when completed, will reveal how many, and which, gas-rich galaxies entering clusters go through a period of increased activity at their cores,” concludes Poggianti.
 “A long-standing puzzle in astronomy has been to understand how galaxies form and change in our expanding and evolving Universe.
 Jellyfish galaxies are a key to understanding galaxy evolution as they are galaxies caught in the middle of a dramatic transformation.”